Movement-DAO/move-docs/docs/dao/legal/definitions.md

 **"Total Value Lock" or "TVL"** refers to the total value locked into a Smart Contract or set of Smart Contracts that may be deployed or stored at one or more exchanges or markets.
 This is used as a measurement of investor deposits.
 It is the dollar value of all the coins or tokens locked into a platform, protocol, lending program, yield farming program, or insurance liquidity pool.

-**"Unincorporated Nonprofit Association"** means an unincorporated organization consisting of _two_ or more members joined under an agreement that is oral, in a record, or implied from conduct, for one or more common, nonprofit purposes.
+**"Unincorporated Nonprofit Association"** means an unincorporated organization consisting of _two_ or more Members joined under an agreement that is oral, in a record, or implied from conduct, for one or more common, nonprofit purposes.
 The term does not include:

 > (a) a trust;
 > (b) a marriage, domestic partnership, common law domestic relationship, civil union, or other domestic living arrangement;